 What expenses are approved for independent contractors using the PPP loan?

-For full details on PPP application and forgiveness FAQs for independent contractors and other 1099 individuals, please see here, and read our full article about how independent contractors and self-employed individuals can get PPP loans.
+For full details on PPP application and forgiveness FAQs for independent contractors and other 1099 individuals, please read our full article about how independent contractors and self-employed individuals can get PPP loans.

-What expenses can be forgiven under the PPP loan?
+What expenses can be forgiven under the PPP loan in 2021?

 For a complete look at how to have your PPP loan forgiven, check out our guide: Do I have to pay back my PPP loan?
 Here’s how to get your loan forgiven.